 Are Social Media and Depression Linked?
 Why?Alyssa

-Social Media and Depression Statistics
+Social Media and Mental Health Data

-Dr. Brian Primack, the Director of the Center for Research on Media, Technology, and Health at the University of Pittsburgh has discussed the study and added that “In fact, there certainly are many groups of people who actually find solace and lessening of their depression through social media.
+Additionally, Dr. Brian Primack, the Director of the Center for Research on Media, Technology, and Health at the University of Pittsburgh has discussed the study and added that “In fact, there certainly are many groups of people who actually find solace and lessening of their depression through social media.
 However, the overall findings suggest that, on a population level, more social media use and more depression are correlated.”

-Part of the potential reason that social media causes depression could stem from the amount of time spent on various channels, which is time that could be spent doing more productive activities such as exercising, meeting with friends, meditating, doing work, and engaging in activities that could benefit your mental health.
+Part of the potential reason that social media causes depression could stem from the amount of time spent on various channels, which is time that could be spent doing more productive activities such as exercising, socializing, meeting with friends, meditating, doing work, and engaging in activities that could benefit your mental health.

 Individuals spend a staggering 4.7 hours per day on their smartphone checking social media sites.?In the U.S., individuals check Facebook and other sites on their smartphones an average of 17 times per day and spend a staggering 4.7 hours per day using their phones.
 Considering that most of us are only awake for about 15 hours per day, this means that the average person spends a third of his or her time on the phone and checks social media at least once per hour.3

 There is also the very real issue of Internet addiction.
 Though there are no diagnostic criteria for identifying Internet addiction, a growing body of research surrounds the topic.
 Also known as cyber addiction, surveys estimate that up to 8.2 percent of U.S. citizens are currently addicted to the Internet, meaning they spend many hours in non-work technology-related computer, Internet, and video game activities.
 Some research has shown prevalence rates as high as 18.5 percent.4 Our rehab center offers Internet addiction treatment for people with cyber addictions who need help controlling their social media and overall technology use.